tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 1 row in set (0.00 sec)
 ```

-For the first query type=[index](https://mariadb.com/kb/en/mariadb/explain/#type-column) means a
+For the first query, [type = index](https://mariadb.com/kb/en/mariadb/explain/#type-column) means a
 full scan over the used index.
 The B-tree index is of no use for finding values
-where the ratio of the two key parts are 8.
+where the ratio of the two key parts are `8`.

-For the second query type=[ref](https://mariadb.com/kb/en/mariadb/explain/#type-column) means the
+For the second query [type = ref](https://mariadb.com/kb/en/mariadb/explain/#type-column) means the
 index is used to find the rows.
-Thus, selects for speed will be faster using
+Thus, selects for `speed` will be faster using
 the virtual column.
-The fact that the calculation of speed is done at write
+The fact that the calculation of `speed` is done at write
 time would probably also make the the query using the virtual column more
 efficient.

+Virtual columns may help
+boost efficiency for reads from a B-tree index
+for any `WHERE`/`JOIN ON` clause that can be written in
+the form, `column=C [AND|OR another_column=C' ...]'`, where `C` and `C'`
+represent constant values (the '`=`' could be any other operator that
+the given index supports see [here](https://mariadb.com/kb/en/mariadb/storage-engine-index-types/)).

 Another example of where select statements cannot use indexs effectively are
-queries for on the day of the week of a datetime column [[1]](#dayOfWeekEg1)
+queries involving the day of the week of a datetime column [[1]](#dayOfWeekEg1)
 [[2]](#dayOfWeekEg2).

 ## References